mode-x/vue-nav/README.md

 ### Props - default composition

 - lib is a String indicating the base css library.
 The default is "bulma".
-Also "bootstrap" and "materilaize" in view.
 - hamburger-type is a String (hamburger--spin is the default style.
 Visit https://jonsuh.com/hamburgers/ for more styles).
 - logged-in is a Boolean.
 - site is an Object.
 - user is an Object.
-- menu-items is an Object.
+- side-bar-type is String specifying the type.
+It is either "above" or "below".
-- logged-in-items is an Array.
+- side-bar-items is an Array.
-- logged-out-items is an Array.
+- nav-bar-items is an Object.
 - logOut is a Function.

 Below is the default composition of the props property of the component: